manvil95/2D-Portfolio/README.md

    - Use custom interface font / 12px(or your choose)
 3. View / Snapping / No Snapping
 4. New Tileset
+   - Boundaries
+   - Props
+   - Ground

+When the TileSet Map is ready, Export as an image / Only visible layers.

 ### Assets
 - [Modern Interiors](https://limezu.itch.io/moderninteriors)